Early suppliers of animal foods and pets

 Based on notes by the webmaster's mother (1906-2002), see sources

 Names for suppliers of grain and other animal feed

-It is clear from my mother's notes that a shop that sold animal feed and related items was called a 'corn chandlers'.
-Yet the photos show that other names were used, presumably in different areas, and this is supported by various people I have talked to.
-So:
+It is clear from my mother's notes that a shop that sold animal feed and related items was called a 'corn chandlers' in her area and in her childhood.
+Yet the following photos show that other names were also used.
+This is supported by various people I have talked to.

 In what follows, I shall refer to them by my mother's preference as corn chandlers.